0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-12-03-server-room-safety-security-consideration-server-room-gdln-unud.md

 #### 2.4.1 Data Safety

 To guard the data from unwanted user is to place security on the access.
 The basic security is to place a username and password.
-It’s best to change the username and password overtime to make sure it’s secure.
+It's best to change the username and password overtime to make sure it's secure.
 In modern days fingertip sensors are used to tighten security.
 Virus and malware protection, firewall, and so-on is recommended to protect the server from virtual threats.
 To create a tight security, seek a professional.

 #### 2.4.2 Backup